kdbanman/macros/doc/gameroom.md

 ### WS Gameroom Connection

 - client ws:// connection to existing /play/<game_id> url is:
-    - connected to gameroom if non-full
+    - connected to gameroom if non-full and hash agreement and turn number agreement
-        - client must agree with game state hash
     - denied connection to gameroom if running (full -> running) or if game state hash does not agree
         - XXX or if client session does not match a current disconnect slot?